tylercona/project/README.md

 <p>An initial issue that was found with the sensor module was it was almost impossible to
   have a perfect reading each run.
 Errors such as "Checksum failed to validate.
 Try Again." and "A full buffer was not returned.
 Try again." would consistently happen.
-To work around this, the DHTcapture.py code was manipulated to ignore a failure in the reading, display nothing and continue looping until the next successful reading was taken, and then display that. </p>
+To work around this, the DHTcapture.py code was manipulated to sense there is a failure in the reading, display nothing and continue looping until the next successful reading was taken, and then display that.
+This created a smooth flow of data in the command window and next a web server will be established to publish this data for a user.</p>

 <p>Next, a Flask web server for this data will be created.
 Using <code>app.py</code>
   this will initialize a web server to display the data pulled from the sensor.
-The consistent failures in the sensor module's reading created very big problems for the Flask web server, because if there was a failure in reading the sensor, this would create an error in the temperature and humidity variables which would cause the server to crash.
-The solution to this problem is to display on the webpage the last successful reading the sensor had.
+The consistent failures in the sensor module's reading created very big problems for the Flask web server, because if there was a failure in reading the sensor, Flask would not ignore the failure and would create an error in the temperature and humidity variables which would cause the server to crash.
+The solution to this problem is to change the DHT code to sense that there is an error, and display on the webpage the last successful reading the sensor had.
   The code will continue like normal and when there is another successful reading it will be displayed.</p>

 <p>Using HTML the template of the website will be created under <code>layout.html</code>
   which will take the information pulled from the sensor in the Python code and insert the temperature and humidity values into the website for the user's display.

-  Below it can be seen the webserver is working on Chromium on the Raspberry Pi at 127.0.0.1:5000 and by searching the IP address of the Pi on an iOS device connected to the same Wi-Fi network the server can also be reached.
+  Below one can see the webserver is working on Chromium on the Raspberry Pi at 127.0.0.1:5000 and the server can also be reached searching the IP address of the Pi on an iOS device connected to the same Wi-Fi network.

 ![IMG_2714](https://user-images.githubusercontent.com/78391004/116745929-ce530500-a9c9-11eb-80e3-44caf34898a8.png)<img width="539" alt="Screen Shot 2021-04-30 at 3 30 42 PM" src="https://user-images.githubusercontent.com/78391004/116745995-e62a8900-a9c9-11eb-9a40-205d149f9a36.png">